Mais oui! Vanessa Hudgens makes debut on Broadway as 'Gigi'

 Although some critics found the latest version lacking, the New York Post newspaper said it was more "in line with modern ideas about women and romance."

-"This honorable 'Gigi' may be a good pick if you can't get into 'Wicked' on Take Your Daughter to the Theatre Day," it said, referring to the hit Broadway musical.
+"This honourable 'Gigi' may be a good pick if you can't get into 'Wicked' on Take Your Daughter to the Theatre Day," it said, referring to the hit Broadway musical.

 (Editing by Mary Milliken and Richard Chang)